DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

 Next you will see ``+CIFSR:APIP,"192.168.4.1"``, where your IP address is 192.168.4.1.

 APIP here stands for "Access Point IP Address".
 Your throttle is assigned an IP address in the same IP range, typically 192.168.4.10 to 15.
-As your AP is also your DCC-EX CS this time, you connect your throttle to the AP IP.
+As your AP is also your |EX-CS| this time, you connect your throttle to the AP IP.

 .. tip:: Remember to enter IP xxx.xxx.x.xx and port xxxx numbers correctly into your WiFi Throttle when you configure that later.